Last updated: February 19, 2022

 Victoria Falls is a stunning waterfall on Victoria Creek that drops 20m from a rock overhang, with the nearby cascades further upstream also worth a visit.

 |Time:||2 hours (depending on stops)|

 |Grade:||Moderate / hard (very steep)|

 From the Great Western Highway in the Blue Mountains, turn into Victoria Falls Road, north of Blackheath and just south of Mount Victoria.

 Please note though that this road isn’t very well signposted, and is rather easy to miss and just drive past.

 Also note that this is an unsealed road, but it has been quite well maintained.
 A 4WD vehicle certainly isn’t necessary, but it’s still recommended to drive carefully, especially after a period of rainfall.

 Follow this unsealed road for about 5km until you reach a small car park with a few picnic tables.
-The start of the track is at the eastern end of this car park (map).
+The start of the track is at the eastern end of this car park (see map location).